Mihir Desai

-Mihir Desai is a human rights lawyer in cases of mass murders and riots, fake encounter and custodial deaths by the police, police brutality, freedom of speech and journalists, political activists and prisoners of conscience, excesses by the state, mass disappearances and deaths and genocide probes.
+Mihir Desai is an Indian human rights lawyer in cases of mass murders and riots, fake encounter and custodial deaths by the police, police brutality, freedom of speech and journalists, political activists and prisoners of conscience, excesses by the state, mass disappearances and deaths and genocide probes.
 A senior counsel, he has been practicing criminal matters in Bombay High Court, Mumbai and the Supreme Court of India.

 Family

-Mihir Desai is the son of Neera Desai, a leading advocate of Women's Rights in India, and Dr. A.R.
+Mihir Desai is the son of Neera Desai, a women's rights advocate in India, and Dr. A.R.
 Desai, one of India's pioneering Marxian sociologists.

 Career

-Desai is the son of Neera Desai, (1925-2009), a leading advocate of Women's rights from a middle-class Gujarati family.
+Desai is the son of Neera Desai, (1925-2009), a leading advocate of women's rights from a middle-class Gujarati family.

-As a child he traveled with his mother to Rome and to the United States, where she had a one-year teaching assignment.
+As a child he traveled with his mother to Rome and the United States, where she had a one-year teaching assignment.

 His uncle ran a firm of solicitors.

 Desai is a co-founder of the Indian People's Tribunal (IPT) and the Human Rights Law Network, and is a former director of the India Center for Human Rights and Law.

 He was co-founder with lawyer Colin Gonsalves of the human rights magazine Combat Law.

 Desai addresses subjects that include illegal acts by the authorities, police brutality and sexual assault.

 He has assisted survivors of the 2002 Gujarat massacre.

 He was co-editor of the book Women and Law (1999).

 He is an invited member of the India Regional Team of the "Promoting Pluralism Knowledge Programme".